-Customs control regulations may affect what you can and cannot bring in and out of the country of your choice.
+Customs control regulations may affect what you can and cannot bring in and out of Portugal.
 Following the events of September 1, 2001, US airport and customs security has become much stricter, leading to long waits prior to boarding your plane, body searches, a necessary early arrival time and questions from officials in both countries.
 Remember to be patient and be honest when answering all officials' questions.
 The following information from the U.S. Department of State discusses border issues in more depth.
-For more complete information on border and Environmental Affairs between the United States and the country of your choice, please visit the U.S. Customs and Border Protections Agency.
+For more complete information on border and Environmental Affairs between the United States and Portugal, please visit the U.S. Customs and Border Protections Agency.

 - Clearing Customs: Follow the directions given to you by flight attendants and your program for the process of clearing customs.

-- Declaration Forms: In most cases, you will be given a card to fill out that will require your passport information, items you have purchased in the country of your choice and are bringing back into the country, and the cost of these items.
+- Declaration Forms: In most cases, you will be given a card to fill out that will require your passport information, items you have purchased in Portugal and are bringing back into the country, and the cost of these items.

 - Receipt of Purchase: Retain all receipts, or make an itemized list of purchases, prior to customs inspection.